Will-Cross/Will-Cross.github.io/resume.md

 `2016`
 - More than a House of Cards: Developing a Firm Foundation for Streaming Media and Consumer-Licensed Content in the Library.
 The Journal of Copyright in Education and Librarianship 1(1) (2016) doi.org/10.17161/jcel.v1i1.5919

-- Libraries Support Data-Sharing Across the Research Lifecycle.
+- Cross, W., Libraries Support Data-Sharing Across the Research Lifecycle.
 Library Journal (2016)

 `2015`
 - Davis, H. and Cross, W., Using a Data Management Plan Review Service as Training Ground for Librarians.
 Journal of Librarianship and Scholarly Communication, 3(2) 1-20.
 (2015)

 `2014`
-- What We Talk About When We Talk About “Journal Club.”
+- Cross, W., What We Talk About When We Talk About “Journal Club.”
 Serials Review, 40(2) 123-128 (2014)

 `2013`
 - Hanson, D., Cross, W., and Edwards, P., Copyright Policy and Practice in Electronic Reserves among ARL Libraries.
 College & Research Libraries, 74(2) 69-84.
 (2013)

 `2012`
-- Restoring the Public Library Ethos: Copyright, Licensing, and the Future of Librarianship.
+- Cross, W., Restoring the Public Library Ethos: Copyright, Licensing, and the Future of Librarianship.
 Law Library Journal, 104(1) 195-217 (2012).
 AALL Award Winner

 `2011`
 - Cross, W. and Edwards, P., Preservice Legal Education for Academic Librarians within ALA-Accredited Degree Programs. portal: Libraries and the Academy, 11(1) 533-550 (2011)

 - Hot Coffee and Freeze-Dried First Amendment Analysis: The Dubious Constitutionality of Using Private Ratings for Public Regulation of Video Games.
 First Amendment Law Review, 4 (1), 299-340 (2007)